Deveo/ember-emojione/README.md

 * The codebase is started from scratch.

 Pull requests are welcome from feature branches.
 Make sure to discus proposed changes with addon maintainers to avoid wasted effort.

+### Updating the table of contents

+Maintaining the TOC by hand is extremely tedious.
+Use [this tiny webapp](https://lolmaus.github.io/tocdown/) to generate the TOC automatically.
+Enable the first two checkboxes there.